 In her spare time Louise enjoys running and spending time with her family.

-Mandy Esseen - Strategic Adviser for Early Professional Development
+Mandy Esseen - Lead for Professional Pathways

-Mandy has been the strategic lead for the Teaching Assistant Learning Pathway (TALP), Initial Teacher Education (ITE) and the Appropriate Body for newly qualified teacher (NQT) induction since 2018.
+Mandy has been the lead for the Teaching Assistant Learning Pathway (TALP), Initial Teacher Education (ITE) and the Appropriate Body for newly qualified teacher (NQT) induction since 2018.
 Previously, she has undertaken a number of roles within the consortium since joining in 2015, including Strategic Adviser for Learning and Teaching and Senior Leader in Education.

 Latterly she was an Assistant Headteacher responsible for learning and teaching and formerly she led three departments in a range of schools in Wales and England, as Head of English, Media Studies and Drama over more years than she cares to remember!